XiaotaoChen/model-quantization/doc/classification.md

 bash train.sh config.xxxx
 ```

 `config.xxxx` is the configuration file, which contains network architecture, quantization related and training related parameters.
-For more about the supported options, refer [config.md](./doc/config.md) and the `config` subfolder.
+For more about the supported options, refer below `Training script options` and the `config` subfolder.

 Sometime the training is time-consuming. `start_on_terminate.sh` can be used to wait the process to terminate and start another round of training.